arjonal/CoS_RFID/README.md

 # CoS_RFID
 Configurable SDR-RFID reader to identify WISP-5 and commercial tags.
-Custom anti-collision protocols implementation.
+This reader can also read data from the wisp accelerometer sensor Custom anti-collision protocols implementation.

-SDR-RFID reader adapted from https://github.com/nikosl21/Gen2-UHF-RFID-Reader

 ----------------------------------
         Commercial Tags